IBM/AMLPipelineBase.jl/README.md

 - Normalizers (zscore, unitrange, pca, fa) and Ensemble learners (voting, stacks, best)

 ### Extending AMLPBase
+If you want to add your own filter/transformer/learner, it is trivial.
+Just take note that filters and transformers process the first input features and ignores the target output while learners process both the input features and target output arguments of the **fit!** function.
+The **transform!** function always expect one input argument in all cases.

+First, import the abstract types and define your own mutable structure as subtype of either Learner or Transformer.
+Also import the **fit!** and **transform!** functions to be overloaded.
+Also load the DataFrames package to be used for data interchange.

 ```
-# If you want to add your own filter/transformer/learner, it is trivial.
-# Just take note that filters and transformers process the first
-# input features and ignores the target output while learners process both
-# the input features and target output arguments of the fit! function.
-# transform! function always expect one input argument in all cases.

-# First, import the abstract types and define your own mutable structure
-# as subtype of either Learner or Transformer.
-Also import the fit! and
-# transform! functions to be overloaded.
-Also load the DataFrames package
-# as the main data interchange format.

 using DataFrames
-using AMLPBase.AbsTypes, AMLPBase.Utils
+using AMLPBase: AbsTypes, Utils

+# import fit! and transform! for function overloading
-import AMLPBase.AbsTypes: fit!, transform!  #for function overloading
+import AMLPBase.AbsTypes: fit!, transform!

 export fit!, transform!, MyFilter